Return to sender, take care of your own plastic waste

 Important Basel Convention

-187 Countries, including Malaysia, signed the Basel Convention.
+187 Countries, including Malaysia, joined with the Basel Action Network (BAN) in demanding the world recognize the need to control plastic pollution.
 The UN Environment and the European Commission jointly hosted a conference in parallel with the UN General Assembly, enabling governments to join the race to the top through the Global Plastics Platform.